oconnordaniel/Spellbook/Security/Respond/Host based/Windows/Registry.md

 AmCache hive.
 This hive is located in `C:\Windows\AppCompat\Programs\Amcache.hve`.
 Windows creates this hive to save information on programs that were recently run on the system.

+Transaction Logs and Backups:

+Transaction Logs are stored in the same folder as the hive.
+They have the extention `.LOG1` Backup hives are stored at `C:\Windows\System32\Config\RegBack`

 ## References

 <https://tryhackme.com/room/windowsforensics1>